vanga/indian-high-court-judgments/README.md

 5. **Date Range Processing**: The script processes judgments for the specified date range, with support for parallel processing across multiple courts.

-## Output Structure
+## File Structure

-Downloaded judgments are stored in the `./data` directory, organized by their original path structure from the eCourts website.
+Downloaded judgments are stored in the `./data` directory locally, organized by their original path structure from the eCourts website.
 For each judgment, the script saves:

 - The PDF file
 - A JSON metadata file containing details about the judgment